ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 Internet gateway (IGW) gives us access to public services and also the public Internet.
 We just build a default route to the IGW.
 When you have a Public IP or Elastic IP assigned to an instance we can then communicate with all of these public services and also the public internet.

-now for our private

-subnet

-actually send traffic via in that

-instance instead of natively talking
+For a private subnet we can send traffic via NAT instance or NAT Gateway instead of natively talking

 directly to the public Internet and then